robbalmbra1/AlexaBasicTemplate/README.md

 Then Download and run FrontEnd.sh, once run answer the questions, this will generate the needed files to deploy the skill.

-`wget https://raw.githubusercontent.com/robbalmbra1/AlexaBasicTemplate/master/FrontEnd.sh && chmod 700 FrontEnd.sh`
+`wget https://raw.githubusercontent.com/robbalmbra1/AlexaBasicTemplate/master/FrontEnd.sh && chmod 700 FrontEnd.sh && ./FrontEnd.sh`